-You will want a Great Dane size bed.
-Sherry Wonderling makes them with memory foam and customizable.
-They are Great Dane sized and made with fleece so the dogs can not chew them!
-They are only $65!
+When you own a Great Dane, you need a Great Dane sized bed.
+Sherry Wonderling makes custom beds with memory foam.
+They are made with fleece covering, which the dogs can’t chew.
+Beds are on sale for only $65!

 The awesome Dr. Noble Jackson

-Puppies come with a vet check from Dr. Noble Jackson, the best vet I have ever had.
+Puppies come with a vet check from Dr. Noble Jackson, the best vet we have ever had.
 They will also come with first shots and deworming.
-If you have questions or concerns, please contact him.
-(520) 508-7425 Puppies are prone to worms, so if they use the bathroom and you see worms, that is usually the dewormer working.
-Please make sure you it mention to your Vet when you take your puppy in for their next shots.
+If you have questions or concerns, please call him at (520) 508-7425.

 Goin’ for a ride

 If your Dane is having diarrhea try these things: